2018 California's 21st congressional district election: Polling and pollster ratings

 Following the primary, Dave Wasserman of the Cook Political Report rated the district "Likely Republican".
 This aligned with similar ratings issued by Inside Elections and Sabato's Crystal Ball.
 Aside from Sabato's Crystal Ball, which moved CA21 to Lean R, these ratings stayed the same through election day.
 FiveThirtyEight's rolling election forecast featured a "Lite" model which initially favored Cox based solely on national and local polls, including generic ballot national polls which showed Democrats significantly outperforming Republicans; however, its "Classic" and "Deluxe" forecasts, which took into account non-poll factors like candidate favorability, fundraising, and past performance, gave Valadao an edge.
 Furthermore, following the only poll in the district showing a lead for Valadao, the "Lite" model moved in his favor.

 While most competitive Democrats were significantly outraising and outspending Republicans in the 2018 cycle, Valadao saw slightly greater fundraising totals than Cox in their election.
-The only poll in the district, conducted from September 20th to the 24th by SurveyUSA, showed Valadao with an 11-point lead in the race, and president Trump with a 48% approval rating in the district, with 43% disapproving.
+The only poll in the district, conducted September 20–24 by SurveyUSA, showed Valadao with an 11-point lead in the race, and president Trump with a 48% approval rating in the district, with 43% disapproving.